ALLERGIC RHINITIS OVERVIEW

 If medication for rhinitis is needed during pregnancy, the following are considered to be safer choices:

-- Nasal sprays — Certain nasal sprays are a sensible option for pregnant women, because much less drug is required to control symptoms when it is sprayed directly into the nose, compared to taking that same medication by mouth.
+●Nasal sprays – Certain nasal sprays are a sensible option for pregnant women, because much less drug is required to control symptoms when it is sprayed directly into the nose, compared with taking that same medication by mouth.

-- Nasal glucocorticoids are considered safe for use in pregnancy, and women who are already taking these can simply continue during pregnancy (table 1).
-Although no safety differences have been identified among the different nasal glucocorticoids, budesonide (Rhinocort Aqua) has been approved for use in pregnancy for a longer time than the others.
+●Nasal glucocorticoids are considered safe for use in pregnancy, and women who are already taking these can simply continue during pregnancy (table 1).
+Although no safety differences have been identified among the different nasal glucocorticoids, budesonide (sample brand name Rhinocort Aqua) has been approved for use in pregnancy for a longer time than the others.
 (See 'Nasal glucocorticoids' above.)

-- Antihistamines — Chlorpheniramine (Chlor-Trimeton and others), loratadine (Claritin), or cetirizine (Zyrtec) are the antihistamines of choice during pregnancy.
+●Antihistamines – Chlorpheniramine (sample brand name Chlor-Trimeton and others), loratadine (Claritin), or cetirizine (Zyrtec) are the antihistamines of choice during pregnancy.

 WHERE TO GET MORE INFORMATION